Risks of aspartame?

 You may want to keep in mind that aspartame and other artificial sweeteners are not exactly a green light to consume excessive amounts of foods and drinks that contain it, as the calories still add up.
 Research suggests artificial sweeteners may stimulate a person's appetite.
 Because they have no caloric content, they don't seem to activate the same food reward signals in the brain that induce feelings of satiety.
 As a result, craving a sweet flavor after eating artificially sweetened foods but not feeling full or satisfied by them may lead to overeating.

 If you are concerned about the safety of aspartame, you can always check the labels of the foods and drinks before you buy them.
 You may also want to consider discussing any concerns with a health care provider, who may be able to suggest other sweetening alternatives.
-If you are a student at Columbia, you can make an appointment to see a health care provider by contacting Medical Services (Morningside) or the Student Health Service (CUMC).

 Here's hoping that this response didn't sugarcoat your concerns!